 If you like using Siri but don’t like the “Hey, Siri” command, there’s an easy way to disable that setting too.
 Go to Settings > Siri & Search and toggle off Listen for Hey Siri.
 Done!

 Another simple fix!
-Return to Settings > Siri & Search and toggle off Press Home for Siri.
+Return to Settings > Siri & Search and toggle off Press Home (or Side button) for Siri.
 Easy Breezy.

 Dislike Hearing Siri?

 When you enable Type to Siri, you can only speak to Siri and have her answer when using “Hey Siri.”
-Pressing Home to reach Siri always starts a silent Type to Siri session.
+Pressing your Side button or Home to reach Siri always starts a silent Type to Siri session.
 That means you can’t ask her questions out loud (type them in instead) and Siri won’t speak back answers to your questions either (she’ll write them.)

-I couldn’t stand Siri App Suggestions in iOS 10, so why in the world would I want even more Siri Suggestions?
+I couldn’t stand Siri App Suggestions way back when it was introduced in iOS 10, so why in the world would I want even more Siri Suggestions?

 If you don’t know much about this feature, Apple added Siri search functions a few years back.